-- (1) Shares owned at December 31, 2015, as reflected in Amendment No. 1 to Schedule 13G filed with the SEC on February 3, 2016 by Baillie Gifford & Co. ("Baillie Gifford").
-Securities reported on this Schedule 13G were reported as being beneficially owned by Baillie Gifford and are held by Baillie Gifford and/or one or more of its investment adviser subsidiaries, which may include Baillie Gifford Overseas Limited, on behalf of investment advisory clients, which may include investment companies registered under the Investment Company Act, employee benefit plans, pension funds or other institutional clients. - (2) Shares owned at December 31, 2015, as reflected in Amendment 1 to Schedule 13G filed with the SEC on February 4, 2016 by First Eagle Investment Management, LLC ("FEIM").
-First Eagle Investment Management, LLC, an investment adviser registered under Section 203 of the Investment Advisers Act of

-- 1940, is deemed to be the beneficial owner of 8,360,752 shares, or 7.80% of the ordinary shares believed to be outstanding as a result of acting as investment adviser to various clients.
-Clients of FEIM have the right to receive and the ultimate power to direct the receipt of dividends from, or the proceeds of the sale of, such securities.
-The First Eagle Global Fund, a registered investment company for which FEIM acts as investment adviser, may be deemed to beneficially own 5,851,664 of these 8,360,752 shares, or 5.46% of the Company's common stock. - (3) Shares owned at December 31, 2015, as reflected in Amendment 1 to Schedule 13G filed with the SEC on January 27, 2016 by BlackRock, Inc. ("BlackRock").
-Within the BlackRock group are the following subsidiaries: BlackRock Advisors (UK) Limited, BlackRock Advisors, LLC, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Financial Management, Inc., BlackRock Fund Advisors, BlackRock Institutional Trust Company, N.A., BlackRock Investment Management (Australia) Limited, BlackRock Investment Management, LLC, BlackRock Life Limited. - (4) Shares owned at December 31, 2015, as reflected in Schedule 13G filed with the SEC on February 16, 2016 by Fairholme Capital Management, LLC ("FCM").
-7,185,000 shares of Common Stock of NOW Inc. are owned, in the aggregate, by Bruce R. Berkowitz and various investment vehicles managed by FCM of which 6,266,800 are owned by The Fairholme Fund and 195,000 are owned by the Fairholme Allocation Fund, each a series of Fairholme Funds, Inc. Because Mr. Berkowitz, in his capacity as the controlling person of the sole member of FCM or as president of Fairholme Funds, Inc., has voting or dispositive power over all shares beneficially owned by FCM, he is deemed to have beneficial ownership of all such shares so reported. - (5) Shares owned at December 31, 2015, as reflected in Amendment No. 1 to Schedule 13G filed with the SEC on February 11, 2016 by the Vanguard Group.
-Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 70,960 shares or 0.06% of the common stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
-Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 12,500 shares or 0.01% of the common stock outstanding of the Company as a result of its serving as investment manager of Australian investment offerings. - (6) Shares owned at December 31, 2015, as reflected in Schedule 13G filed with the SEC on February 16, 2016 by Arlington Value Capital, LLC. - (7) Shares owned at December 31, 2015, as reflected in Schedule 13G filed with the SEC on February 16, 2016 by Clearbridge Investments, LLC.
+Shares owned at December 31, 2016, as reflected in Amendment No. 3 to Schedule 13G filed with the SEC on February 6, 2017 by Baillie Gifford & Co. ("Baillie Gifford").
+Securities reported on this Schedule 13G were reported as being beneficially owned by Baillie Gifford and are held by Baillie Gifford and/or one or more of its investment adviser subsidiaries, which may include Baillie Gifford Overseas Limited, on behalf of investment advisory clients, which may include investment companies registered under the Investment Company Act, employee benefit plans, pension funds or other institutional clients.
+(2) Shares owned at December 31, 2016, as reflected in Amendment No. 2 to Schedule 13G filed with the SEC on January 25, 2017 by BlackRock, Inc. ("BlackRock").
+Within the BlackRock group are the following subsidiaries: BlackRock (Netherlands) B.V., BlackRock Advisors, LLC, BlackRock Asset Management Canada Limited, BlackRock Asset Management Ireland Limited, BlackRock Asset Management Schweiz AG, BlackRock Financial Management, Inc., BlackRock Fund Advisors, BlackRock Institutional Trust Company, N.A., BlackRock Investment Management (Australia) Limited, BlackRock Investment Management (UK) Ltd, BlackRock Investment Management, LLC, BlackRock Life Limited.
+(3) Shares owned at December 31, 2016, as reflected in Amendment No. 2 to Schedule 13G filed with the SEC on February 10, 2017 by the Vanguard Group.
+Vanguard Fiduciary Trust Company ("VFTC"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 122,393 shares or 0.11% of the common stock outstanding of the Company as a result of its serving as investment manager of collective trust accounts.
+Vanguard Investments Australia, Ltd. ("VIA"), a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner of 18,014 shares or 0.01% of the common stock outstanding of the Company as a result of its serving as investment offerings.